zacqoo/titan-topography-sar/README.md

 Reference: Iess, L., Rappaport, N. J., Jacobson, R. A., Racioppa, P., Stevenson, D. J., Tortora, P., ... and Asmar, S. W. (2010).
 Gravity field, shape, and moment of inertia of Titan.
 Science, 327(5971), 1367-1369.

-MATLAB scripts:
+MATLAB scripts

-geoid.m: calculate and plot geoid based on the note #5 equation in Iess et al. (2010) paper geoid.png: output image from executing geoid.m geoid_subtract.m: calculate geoid and subtract it from Cassini SARTopo data; save the processed topography data as sar_topo_Txx_s.txt format
+-- geoid.m: calculate and plot geoid based on the note #5 equation in Iess et al. (2010) paper

+-- geoid_subtract.m: calculate geoid and subtract it from Cassini SARTopo data; save the processed topography data as sar_topo_Txx_s.txt format

+Other files

+-- geoid.png: output image from executing geoid.m

 Note: Cassini SARTopo datasets need to be converted to .txt format before importing.
 Only X, Y, Z columns are needed.